Fiware-Community/kubernetes-in-FiwareLab/docs/source/K8sIntegration.rst

 8. Horizontal scaling
 9. Self-healing
 10. Designed for extensibility
 Fi-Lab user can configure the cluster by modifying script file/ansible-playbook at the time of deployment.
-After successful deployment of Kubernetes cluster, user can manage it by API server
+After successful deployment ofKubernetes cluster, user can manage it by API server

 .. figure:: figures/physical-architecture.png
+   :align: center

 1. Each Fiware component can be deployed as Pod
 2. Individually update and scales Pod
 3. Use Services for Component Communication
 4. Networking:
    I. Each Pods get Virtual IPs
    II.
 Ports are not shared with other Pods

 .. figure:: figures/schedule-architecture.png
+   :align: center